The Importance of IVR Phone System Voice Over

 Are you on our website right now?
 If so, click on the “Special Offer” advertisement on our homepage to take advantage of our Online Summer Sale!
 Anything listed on our website is 25% off if purchased online.
 Get in the groove of Summer early and save!

-Script Considerations for IVR Phone Systems
+Additional Considerations for Scripting Your IVR Phone System

 Be flexible with your scripting and realize that it may need to change from time to time.
-This is particularly true for companies that are growing or do seasonal work.
+This is particularly true for companies that are growing, or who do seasonal work.
 Remember that the copy you write today for your phone system has a shelf life.
 Some scripts last longer than others, but all companies need to update their phone systems every now and then.